KeltonMVP/rules/docs/factions/departments/fbi.en.md

 ## 4. Suspects

 <span style="color:var(--pink);">4.1</span> FBI members have priority in capturing and arresting suspects with <span style="color:var(--pink);">wanted levels 3 and 4, as well as those without surrender rights</span> (exceptions to this rule are members of rank 4 and above who can go after any wanted).
-If there are no players with wanted levels 3 and 4 in the /wanted list, FBI members may engage in capturing/arresting players with wanted levels 1 and 2, and then 5 and 6.
-If a suspect with wanted level 1/2 or 5/6 surrenders (gets into a vehicle without being commanded), you should [/cuff] them, transport them to the nearest department HQ, and ask a PD or NG member if they will arrest them or if you should (<span style="color:red;">sanction: Faction Warn</span>).
+If there are no players with wanted levels 3 and 4 in the [<span style="color:var(--pink);">/wanted</span>] list, FBI members may engage in capturing/arresting players with wanted levels 1 and 2, and then 5 and 6.
+If a suspect with wanted level 1/2 or 5/6 surrenders (gets into a vehicle without being commanded), you should [<span style="color:var(--pink);">/cuff</span>] them, transport them to the nearest department HQ, and ask a PD or NG member if they will arrest them or if you should (<span style="color:red;">sanction: Faction Warn</span>).

 !!! danger "Important"
     If there are no priority suspects for your department, take a screenshot with [<span style="color:var(--pink);">/wanted</span>] and proceed to capture a player who is not a priority at the wanted level.
 You have 5 minutes to capture any player while adhering to the basic rule.
 If the 5 minutes have passed, but you still managed to issue one or two warnings to the suspect, you can continue the pursuit.
 If not, check [<span style="color:var(--pink);">/wanted</span>] again and based on the available suspects, continue your activity.